miniblackTW/R.E.P.O-Speaking-Head-Overlay/README.md

 # How to use
 - Clone this repository
 Python 3 required
-- Run `python app.py` at the root folder of this project (**Python 3 required), it will be running on localhost:
+- Run `python app.py` at the root folder of this project (**Python 3 required), it will be running on localhost:25226